Cyfrin/diverge-converge-audit/Multi-Phase Audit.md

 For every audit request, a team of four auditors is selected from the pool based on score and availability.
 The audit flow parallels that of the traditional audit model.

-### 3.2.3 Conclusing Remarks
+### 3.2.3 Concluding Remarks

 The hybrid model offers several advantages, including:
-- There is a systematic control over the assignment of auditors, ensuring that the protocol codebase is inspected by auditors with relevant domain knowledge.
+- There is systematic control over the assignment of auditors, ensuring that the protocol codebase is inspected by auditors with relevant domain knowledge.
 - The auditors are incentivized based on their experience score, encouraging them to level up and improve their skills.
 - The auditors are from a relatively large pool.